Removing tree sap from your pet

 by | General Pet Care |

-Fortunately, removing tree sap from your animal is a fairly easy process and can be done using common household items.
-If your dog or cat has gotten into a sticky situation, here are some ways to safely remove the sap from your animal’s paws and fur:
+Fortunately, removing tree sap from your animal is a fairly easy process that can be accomplished using common household items.
+If your dog or cat is in a sticky situation, here are some ways to safely remove the sap from your animal’s paws and fur:

 Removing sap from fur